Brian Best (politician)

 Brian Best (born December 12, 1959) is an American businessman and politician who served in the Iowa House of Representatives from the 11th District.
 A Republican, he served in the Iowa House of Representatives from 2015 to 2025.

-As of January 2017, Best serves on several committees in the Iowa House – the Appropriations, Commerce, Human Resources, and Transportation committees.

 Electoral history

 Best was elected in 2014, defeating incumbent representative, Democrat Dan Muhlbauer.
 He was reelected in 2016, besting Democratic opponent Ken Myers.